 The Fostering Network's annual Northern Ireland Foster Care Awards recognise and celebrate the contribution individual foster and kinship carers make towards the lives of children in foster care.

-This year's awards ceremony will be held on Satruday 16 November in Titanic Belfast.
+This year's awards ceremony will be held on Saturday 16 November in Titanic Belfast.
+Nominations for this year's awards are now closed.

 2018's ceremony took place in the Hilton Hotel, Belfast on Saturday 12 May 2018.